webdevcody/ppai-next-starter/README.md

-# Welcome
+# Welcome to the Project Planner AI Next Starter Kit

-Welcome to the Project Planner AI Next Starter Kit!
+Welcome to the [Project Planner AI](https://projectplannerai.com) Next Starter Kit!
 This is a github template which contains the following technology we feel is a great starting point for any new SaaS product:

 - Authentication (Next-Auth)
 - Authorization